-Progress: We monitor Unit costs for Management and Maintenance, utilising "Acuity" (the House-mark benchmarking tool for small associations) to monitor our performance against our peers.
-We are also signed up to using services of Acuity and measure our data via submission for the NHF "Sector Scorecard" comparisons.
+Progress: We monitor Unit costs for Management and Maintenance, utilising "Acuity" (the House-mark benchmarking tool for small associations) to monitor peer performance.
+We have also signed up to the NHF "Sector Scorecard" and we submitted our set of performance data during 2021/22.